vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Supported Platforms
-- Tested on: Windows 10, Windows 2016, Windows 2019 and Windows 2022 running Windows PowerShell 7.2.4
+- Tested on up to date versions of: Windows 10, Windows 2016, Windows 2019 and Windows 2022 running Windows PowerShell Desktop 7.2.4
-- Supported target systems: vSAN ready nodes running VMware Cloud Foundation 4.4 or VMware Cloud Foundation 4.3.
+- Supported target systems: vSAN ready nodes running VMware Cloud Foundation 4.4.x or VMware Cloud Foundation 4.3.x.

 # Limitations
 - VMware Cloud Foundation on VxRail **IS NOT** supported.
-- Site Recovery Manager and vSphere Replication are not supported.
+- Site Recovery Manager, vSphere Replication, vRealize Suite, Workspace ONE Access and vSphere with Tanzu are not supported.
-- Limited error handling.
-- The parameters and behavior of the scripts might change in the next version of the module.
-VMware, Inc.
-4Shutting Down and Starting Up VMware Cloud Foundation by Using Windows PowerShell
 - You must shut down the ESXi hosts manually.
 The scripts only place the hosts in maintenance mode.
 - The sample scripts work only on a workload domain with a single cluster.
-- You must shut down manually the NSX Edge nodes that are not deployed by SDDC Manager.
-- vRealize Log Insight might not be detected in the vCenter Server inventory.
-- Timeouts for some operations might be too short.
+- NSX Edge Bare Metal nodes should be stopped manually.
+- If two (or more) Workload Domains use same NSX-T Manager it is user responsibility to stop workload VMs before using the script, since NSX-T will be stopped with first Workload Domain.
 - To be able to shut down the customer virtual machines in the management domain or in a VI workload domain, they must have VMware Tools running.
-The virtual machines are shut down in a random order.
+The virtual machines are shut down in a random order with "Shutdown guest OS" command from vCenter Server.
 - The SSH service on the ESXi hosts must be running.
+- Scripts could not handle simultaneous connections to multiple services.
+In the script's console all sessions to services that are not used in the moment will be disconnected.
 # Scripts for Shutdown and Startup of a Workload Domain
-- **PowerManagement-ManagementDomain.ps1** - Shut down or start up all software components in the management domain including vRealize Suite and virtual infrastructure components.
+- **PowerManagement-ManagementDomain.ps1** - Shut down or start up all software components in the management domain.
+Script does not include shutdown for vRealize Suite which should be handled manually before using the script.

-- **PowerManagement-vRealizeSuite.ps1** - Shut down or start up the vRealize Suite components in the management domain.

-- **PowerManagement-WorkloadDomain.ps1** - Shut down or start up the management components for a VI workload domain including vSphere with Tanzu and virtual infrastructure components.
+- **PowerManagement-WorkloadDomain.ps1** - Shut down or start up the management components for a VI workload domain.
+Script does not include vSphere with Tanzu.

-- **PowerManagement-Tanzu.ps1** - Shut down or start up the vSphere with Tanzu components in a VI workload domain.
 # Prerequisites
+- Forward and reverse DNS records for the client machine running the scripts.
+- Scripts should be run on PowerShell Desktop 7.2.x or newer.
 - Run PowerShell as Administrator and install the VMware.PowerManagement PowerShell module together with module dependencies from the PowerShell Gallery by running the following commands: